 Create the data page.

 Your data page will house your master databases.
 You’ll rarely engage with it, and your client will never see it.
 Instead, you’ll access your information from the homepage of the client portal, which will contain linked views of your master databases.
-(Note that your client will still need access to the data page in order to see the linked databases.)

 You might simply name your data page “Data.”
 To align it with the homepage, you could also use “[Client Company] × [Your Company] → Data.”
 For the icon, consider the “Database” option from Notion Icons.